+1.)
+Tell if a Green Cheeked Conure is a Boy or Girl by Head Shape.
 This is another gender determination method for green cheek conures that should be taken with a grain of salt.
 However some will tell you that the more "soft" or "rounded" the head of the green cheek conure is, the more likely it is to be a female green cheek conure.
 The more "flat" headed green cheek conures are normally the male green cheek conure.
 However every green cheek conure is different, and some birds may be exceptions to this male or female gender identification method.

+2.)
+Boy or Girl Green Cheek Conure by Pelvic Examination.
 Some breeders will do a pelvic examination of a green cheek conure and attempt to find the gender of a green cheek conure before it leaves the shop.
 Again, this method to determine the gender of a green cheek conure is not always 100% accurate.

 However if you wish to find out if your green cheek conure is a boy or girl, take your bird (gently!) in your hand and again gently feel down the breast bone until it the bone formation splits (or not) right before the cloaca (vent) of the bird.